Table of Contents Hide

-MD5 checksum is a computer program that calculates and verifies 128-bit MD5 hashes, as described in RFC 1321.
+The MD5 checksum is a computer program that calculates and verifies 128-bit MD5 hashes, as described in RFC 1321.
 The MD5 hash (or checksum) functions as a compact digital fingerprint of a file.

 Why do we need to use MD5 Checksum and What is the benefit of it?

 As we know MD5 checksum is a digital fingerprint of a file.
 We download many files from the internet without knowing the integrity of the file.
-Hence with most of the files, there will be an MD5 checksum also called as an MD5 hash key will be associated with it.
+Hence with most of the files, there will be an MD5 checksum also called an MD5 hash key will be associated with it.
 Once you download the file and the hash matches up then there is nothing to worry about it.
-If it fails then the file has tampered or modified.
+If it fails then the file has been tampered with or modified.
 This might be a serious security threat or an integrity failure.

 Generate an MD5 checksum in PowerShell Version 1, 2 and 3

-We need to use the MD5CryptoServiceProvider to generate the MD5 hash in the PowerShell versions 1, 2, and 3.
+We need to use the MD5CryptoServiceProvider to generate the MD5 hash in PowerShell versions 1, 2, and 3.

 Generate MD5 hash for string